Skip to content

 It’s for this reason the rumor goes around that if you have a lot of SATA (select all that apply) questions on your test then you must be doing well as these are considered to be at the evaluate level.

-It is for this reason that nursing educators repeat the catch phrase “critical thinking” . . . over, and over, and over . . . . and over.
+And this is why nursing educators repeat the catchphrase “critical thinking” . . . over, and over, and over . . . . and over.

-Schools UNDERSTAND that it is important for students to critically think in order to do well on nursing exams and the but they often fail in educating students past the REMEMBER level of Bloom’s taxonomy . . . (see what I did there?).
+Nursing schools UNDERSTAND that it is important for students to critically think in order to do well on nursing exams, but they often fail in educating students past the REMEMBER level of Bloom’s taxonomy . . . (see what I did there?).

-Unfortunately, there are a couple things wrong with nursing education that limit the students ability to progress toward the ANALYSIS level:
+Unfortunately, there are a couple of things wrong with a nursing education that limit the students’ ability to progress toward the ANALYSIS level:

 • Professors know how to say Critical Thinking, but they are not instructed on how to teach it